molgenis/pgs_based_sample_mix-up_correction/README.md

-# PGS-based sample identification method / Idéfix
+# PGS-based sample mix-up identification method / Idéfix

 Idéfix is a tool that aims to identify sample mix-ups in biobanks using polygenic scores.
 Sample mix-ups frequently occur in genetic genomic datasets generated in a research setting ([Westra et al., 2011](http://bioinformatics.oxfordjournals.org/content/27/15/2104)).
 This novel takes advantage of polygenic scores